benjaminrall/pixel-based-mad-learning/README.md

 A key challenge in training autonomous agents is enabling them to establish a fundamental structural understanding of their surroundings.
-One highly effective approach for capturing this topology is learning the Minimum Action Distance (MAD), a temporal metric defined as the minimum number of steps required to move between two states.
+One highly effective approach for capturing this topology is learning the Minimum Action Distance (MAD), a temporal distance metric defined as the minimum number of steps required to move between two states.

 While existing methods successfully approximate the MAD in simple, low-dimensional environments, their scalability to the high-dimensional observations necessary for practical applications has remained an open question.